Phulkari: Revival and exhibitions

-Phulkari and chowk poorana floor art
+Phulkari chowk

-In the Punjab, temporary art using flour is drawn on the floor for ceremonial or decorative purposes.
-The art is known as chowk poorana.
-According to Bedi (2001), sometimes chowk poorana is drawn in Punjabi courtyards using flour and colours.
+In the Punjab, temporary art using flour, called chowk poorana, is drawn on the floor for ceremonial or decorative purposes.

+Sometimes chowk poorana is drawn in Punjabi courtyards using flour and colours.
 The designs drawn are the motifs embroidered on phulkaris.
 Green is used for the branches and leaves, and white, red and yellow is used for the flowers.
 Such chowk is called the phulkari chowk.
-Bedi states that there are different types of chowk but the starting point is a square made with flour.
+There are different types of chowk but the starting point is a square made with flour.
 However, any design can be made within the square such as circles or triangular shapes.
 Dots are drawn using red sindoor (vermilion).